 Although refugees living in camps make up the vast majority of those displaced on Chios, a small number of especially vulnerable people are rehoused to one of Chios’ UNHCR sponsored apartments located elsewhere on the island.
 Refugees are granted apartments on a needs basis, and successful applicants have to fall under at least one of the criteria that class them as “vulnerable;” disability, critical mental health, chronic illness, pregnancy, or single-parent households.

 When CESRT is given notice of a new resident, our apartment distributions coordinator will initially liaise with the family or individual who has been relocated in order to assess their exact condition, so that we can provide them with the necessities they are lacking.
-Beyond the flat itself, it is not unusual for rehoused refugees to have absolutely no other provisions or supplies.
+Apart from the appartment itself, it is not unusual for rehoused refugees to have absolutely no other provisions or supplies.

 Their requests are as basic as food and clothing, dishes and cutlery, hygiene items and diapers, and even electric stoves.
-Since the apartments house the most vulnerable refugees and leave them without many resources or even the basic necessities, this project is core to our mission as an emergency relief charity.
+Since the apartments house the most vulnerable refugees, who are left without many resources or even the basic necessities, this project is core to our mission as an emergency relief charity.